 The Graduate College at East Stroudsburg University offers an excellent graduate assistantship program.
+The primary purpose of the program is to enhance the student's academic experience while pursuing a graduate degree at ESU.

-Graduate assistantships provide highly qualified graduate students with professional development experiences related to research and leadership in their field of study as well as economic relief.
-Graduate assistant appointments are awarded on a competitive basis without regard to financial need.
-The awarding of a graduate assistantship is an honor as well as a scholarship.
-The Graduate College is the designated unit on campus to officially offer graduate assistantships to students.
-A graduate assistantship is subject to all existing and any new policies, procedures, and rules that arise during the term of award and assistantships are based on available funding.
-A variety of graduate assistantships are available, they are categorized as follows:
+Therefore, graduate assistantships are available to attract the "best and brightest" prospective students to ESU graduate programs and to provide highly qualified graduate students with professional development experiences related to research and leadership in their field of study.

+Graduate assistants function under the auspices of graduate faculty on academic, clinical, research, or leadership activities or special projects related to the field of graduate study.
+Graduate assistant appointments are awarded on a competitive basis to highly qualified students without regard to financial need.

+Therefore, the awarding of a graduate assistantship is an honor as well as a scholarship.
+The Graduate College is the designated unit on campus to officially offer graduate assistantships to students, based upon the recommendation of an academic department.

+Finally, a graduate assistant at all times is subject to all existing and any new policies, procedures, and rules that arise during the term of award and assistantships are based on available funding.

+The Graduate College offers a variety of graduate assistantships, categorized as follows: